Optimal Inverse Design Based on Memetic Algorithms -- Part 1: Theory and Implementation: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{hape} optimization is a long-lasting subject of study in electromagnetism.
-This is particularly true for antenna design~\cite{Balanis_Wiley_2005}, the art of crafting and shaping the material to modify electric current paths and dislocate the \ac{EM} sources so that they radiate effectively.
+\IEEEPARstart{I}{nverse} design is a long-lasting subject of study in electromagnetism.
+This is particularly true for antenna design~\cite{RahmatMichielssen_ElectromagneticOptimizationByGenetirAlgorithms, Haupt_Werner_GeneticAlgorithmsInEM}, the art of crafting and shaping the material and \ac{EM} sources to modify electric current paths so that they radiate effectively.
+Inverse design imposes two essential questions.
+The first is how good can, in principle, the design be.
+The second is how an optimal design would look like.
+These two questions are of different complexity but should be treated together.